IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/JavaApplication/README.md

 # Running Java application
 The application creates a table, inserts batches of rows and executes a select statement from the table to retrieve all the rows inserted.
 To run the Java example follow these steps:

-1. In runjavaExample, change the client jar location defined by ESLIB to the directory where the client Spark jar file, for example ibm-db2-eventstore-client-spark-2.2.1-2.0.0.jar, is located.
+1. In runjavaExample, the variable ESLIB contains the Spark client used with the Event Store release you have installed.
+You need to change the Spark client version.
+The jar file is in the spark_home/jars directory, the default directory used by the setup script.
+For example for Event Store 2.0.1.0 the client file is ibm-db2-eventstore-client-spark-2.4.6-2.0.1.0.jar.
 The jar file was obtained from Maven earlier [here](https://mvnrepository.com/artifact/com.ibm.event/ibm-db2-eventstore-client-spark-2.2.1).

+`ESLIB=${SPARK_HOME}/jars/ibm-db2-eventstore-client-spark-<version>jar

 2. Run the Java application by executing the following script from the command line

 [`./runjavaExample`](./runjavaExample)